 For a time, he conducted the Weona Stud at Yarramalong, but prior to winning the Derby with Swift Peter, he was best known as the man who travelled to the U.S.A. with Noholme and trained that horse to win two races over there.
 That opportunity knocked when the American oil magnate, Gene Goff, came to Australia and bought a large consignment of horses from George Ryder’s Woodlands Stud, including Noholme.
 It was Ryder that recommended Beuzeville to Goff, and the Australian horseman didn’t disappoint when he trained the winners of 65 races earning $US 410,000 in prize money during a stint of just over four years.
 Beuzeville returned to Australia in September 1964 and soon after that began training again on the Broadmeadow racecourse.

 Surrounded by owners who were better at willing the ends rather than providing the means, Beuzeville had reached the stage of – if not despairing – expecting no more from his life in stables when Swift Peter suddenly and wonderfully re-ignited those unextinguished fires.
 And for a time, this new flame burnt brightly, erratically, giving out a different light to those of his other horses that had gone before.
 There were moments when the colt’s acceleration reminded him of Noholme himself.
 How did this native from Narrabri acquire a Derby winner?
 After all, feckless self-indulgence wasn’t Beuzeville’s style when it came to yearling sales, and he dwelt in an altogether different world to that of the free-spending Stan Fox and Tommy Smith.
 At those same Easter Yearling Sales where Fox had spent 55,900 guineas on no less than fourteen yearlings, and Smith had splurged an obscene $33,600 for Jupiter alone, Arthur Beuzeville had bought a Derby winner for just $997.
-To do so, he had to wait until the very last day, reserved for the stock of small, hobby breeders.
+Still, in horses as in wives, it is just as well that not all people have the same fancy.
+Nonetheless, to get his Derby winner, Beuzeville had to wait until the very last day, reserved for the stock of small, hobby breeders.

 As Lot No. 566, the little chestnut colt was being sold on behalf of the Aluinn Stud, Roxburgh, and was a mid-September foal.
-Oscar Wilde who once famously observed that only an auctioneer admires all schools of art and the truth of the maxim was demonstrated yet again as this nondescript yearling stepped cautiously into the sales ring.
+Oscar Wilde once famously observed that only an auctioneer admires all schools of art, and the truth of the maxim was demonstrated yet again as this nondescript yearling stepped cautiously into the sales ring.
 As John Inglis began to sing the colt’s praises, it seemed that only Arthur Beuzeville was listening.
-Certainly, Beuzeville wasn’t drawn to him with any illusions of classic glory at three, for on pedigree alone he hardly appealed as a stayer.
+Certainly, Beuzeville wasn’t drawn to him with any illusions of classic glory at three, for on pedigree alone, he held little appeal as a stayer.
 Peter’s Yarn, his sire, an imported English stallion by Vilmorin, although the winner of the Hurst Primrose Cup, the Newmarket Crawfurd Handicap and Newbury Beckhampton Stakes, had never won beyond seven furlongs; and Vilmorin himself was the descendant of strictly a speed line.
 Moreover, Swift Peter’s maternal line lacked any class winners as far back as his fourth dam.
-Riola, his dam, by the Doomben Cup winner Rio Fe, didn’t even race.
-As far as the Inglis sales catalogue was concerned, Swift Peter’s main claim to fame seemed to be the fact that his half-brother Patello had won a Tattersall’s Club Maiden Handicap in December 1963 over the Derby distance.
+Yet his fourth dam was none other than Frances Tressady, the champion staying filly of her year, who not only won the 1923 Victoria Derby – V.R.C.
+Oaks double, but also finished a creditable fifth in the Melbourne Cup behind Bitalli.
+In comparison, Riola, Swift Peter’s dam, by the Doomben Cup winner Rio Fe, didn’t even race.
+As far as the Inglis sales catalogue was concerned, Frances Tressady notwithstanding, Swift Peter’s main claim to fame seemed to be the fact that his half-brother Patello had won a Tattersall’s Club Maiden Handicap during December 1963 over the Derby distance.

 Swift Peter’s racecourse debut had come at his home course at Newcastle in late October when unplaced in a juvenile stakes race.
 He didn’t break through for his first win until April 1967 when creating a big impression winning a lowly midweek handicap at Canterbury Park.
 In all, he had twelve starts during that first season for two wins, and it wasn’t until his last appearance and his second victory, in the prestigious MacArthur Quality Handicap at Rosehill in late July that Beuzville realised he had a first-class racehorse.
 After all, in that race, he defeated Honeyland by a head, with Great Exploits among the beaten brigade.
 Swift Peter was given a brief let-up for four weeks.
 The horse then resumed in the new season with a fine third, beaten less than a length, in a restricted race over a mile at Warwick Farm after coming from last in a field of thirteen in the hands of Ray Selkrig.
 It was that performance that had nourished Selkrig and Beuzeville’s faith that, pedigree notwithstanding, Swift Peter would stay the Derby journey and that faith never faltered despite unplaced efforts in both the Canterbury and Rosehill Guineas.
 A curious feature of Swift Peter’s classic victory was that he carried the allegedly unlucky ‘all pink’ colours of the A.J.C.
 Due to an oversight on Beuzeville’s part, his registered racing silks had inadvertently been left behind at his Broadmeadow stables.
 By the time it was recognised that the colours were missing, it was already too late to despatch anybody to retrieve them.